-Depending on what kind of trip you're planning, you can start this itinerary in Kaunas, Lithuania or do it backwards starting in Tallin, Estonia.
+Depending on what kind of trip you're planning, you can start this itinerary in Kaunas, Lithuania or do it backwards, starting in Tallinn, Estonia.
 Vilnius is accessible by train from Bialystok, Poland.

 Some trains in the Baltics run with limited schedules or only on certain days, so make sure to take a close look at the schedules to make sure you know which trains run and when.

 A short, affordable ferry ride takes you to the region's biggest attraction, the Curonian Spit.
-This long, thin spit, which shields the Curonian Lagoon from the Baltic Sea is a UNESCO World Heritage Site, and with good reason.
+This long, thin spit shielding the Curonian Lagoon from the Baltic Sea is a UNESCO World Heritage Site, and with good reason.
 You could easily dedicate a whole day to exploring the beautiful natural landscapes of rolling dunes and the oddly-shaped trees of the Dancing Forest.

 Here, you'll find all sorts of trendy bars and restaurants and unique activities, like hot-air ballooning over the city center.

-Situated on the Daugava River from which it takes its name, the second largest city in Latvia is also the most prominent in the eastern Latgale district.
+Situated on the Daugava River, from which it takes its name, the second largest city in Latvia is also the most prominent in the eastern Latgale district.
 If you're looking for a bit of Latvian culture, then Daugavpils is a great place to start.
-Without an abudance of tourism-minded attractions, you can easily find a slice of everyday life in Latvia.
+Without an abundance of tourism-minded attractions, you can easily find a slice of everyday life in Latvia.

-If you get hungry after all that history, head to the Riga's Central Market, which spans the entirety of a repurposed zeppelin hangar.
-Here, you’ll find all the best Latvian ingredients you need for an affordable meal, locally made crafts that you won’t find anywhere else, and a surprisingly wide variety of artisan beers.
+If you get hungry after all that history, head to Riga's Central Market, which spans the entirety of a repurposed zeppelin hangar.
+Here, you’ll find all the best Latvian ingredients for an affordable meal, locally made crafts you won’t find anywhere else, and a surprisingly wide variety of artisan beers.

 Latvia is a land of castles.
 While it could take you months to explore them all, you’ll find one of the oldest castles in Cesis.
 Dating back to the 13th century, Cesis Castle is an impressive stop on your way north.